van001/lesscode/readme.md

 ## 3. Function composition
-We will define clear composition techniques to combines functions that operate on different data-structures.
+We will define clear composition techniques to combines functions that operate on different categories.